Loading...

 When I broached the subject of waste with Shinichi Takemura, who had worked with us on the previous 21_21 DESIGN SIGHT exhibitions "water" and "KOME, the Art of Rice," our conversation immediately turned into the issue of excrement.
 As a consequence, both the theme and title of this show appeared in tandem.

 We are well-aware that circulation is a difficult theme to ponder.
 That is why we again sought Takemura's help.
 His positive input is being assisted by many participating creators.
-We still aren't sure what we will be able to achieve, but we feel we have to try.
+We still aren't sure what we we have been able to achieve, but we feel we had to try.
 Environmental matters are so critical that they seem almost unavoidable matters for a design institution to consider.
+That is why we started this project.
 We remain concerned about how to turn such tricky issues into an interesting exhibition.
 That is yet another challenge imposed on us as we design this exhibition.

 Taku Satoh